KusionStack/kusionstack.io/docs/karpor/1-getting-started/2-installation.md

 title: Installation
 ---

-## Install with helm
+## Install with Helm

-If you have a kubernetes cluster, helm is the recommended installation method.
+If you have a Kubernetes cluster, Helm is the recommended installation method.

 The following tutorial will guide you to install Karpor using Helm, which will install the chart with the release name `karpor-release` in namespace `karpor`.

 ### Prerequisites

 * Helm v3+
-* A Kubernetes Cluster (The simplest way is to deploy a kubernetes cluster locally using `kind` or `minikube`)
+* A Kubernetes Cluster (The simplest way is to deploy a Kubernetes cluster locally using `kind` or `minikube`)

 ### Remote Installation